remirror/remirror/readme.md

 };
 ```

 With this small snippet your editor now supports some complex UI Functionality.
 And it's all customisable with ordinary `css`.
-If you prefer `CSS-in-JS` the styles are also available with `emotion` and `styled-components`.
+If you prefer `CSS-in-JS` the styles are also available via `emotion` and `styled-components`.

 There's so much more to come and I'm glad you're taking a look.
 I hope `remirror` proves to be everything you need for your next text editor project.